 Developmental scientists are committed to increasing scientific and professional knowledge of human development and to the use of this knowledge to improve the condition of children,1 families,2 and communities3 across diverse4 individual, cultural, and geographic contexts.
 As researchers, we have the responsibility to protect our study participants’ rights and welfare and to ensure the responsible conduct of research.
 The Society’s ethical values are historically rooted in and draw upon the fundamental human rights of persons laid out in the UN Declaration of Human Rights and the ethical principles of scientific research presented in such foundational documents as the Nuremberg Code, the Helsinki Declaration, the European Commission on Ethics for Researchers, and the Belmont Report, among other resources listed at the end of these guidelines.
 These guidelines describe the general ethical principles reflecting the highest ideals of developmental science and the more specific behavioral standards that guide developmental scientists to achieve these ideals.
+The SRCD Ethics Code principles and standards provide guidance for ethical decision making.
+The Code is not intended to define developmental science nor to dictate specific research designs, populations, or contexts.
+Rather, it aims to provide a set of values and broad general rules that developmental scientists can interpret and apply to the protection of research populations as a function of their own unique roles and the contexts in which they are embedded.

 A. Maximizing Benefits and Minimizing Harm